Raisinet, green apple, sweet lemon and brown sugar

 As they grow, De La Finca intends to use the Marcala, La Paz property as an example farm, implementing and teaching best industry practices.
 By training other producers in what they're learning in terms of production and operations, and offering workers higher wages and year-round employment, De La Finca is leading by example to positively impact and transform the specialty coffee industry in Honduras.

 As part of our ongoing partnership with Educate2Envision - a nonprofit organization promoting education in rural Honduras - a portion of all profits from the sale of this coffee will be donated to E2E.
 These funds are used to build secondary schools in coffee-producing communities, as well as to provide youth scholarships in these areas.

-Educate2Envision also works to tackle issues such as senior care, disease prevention, and dismantling unhealthy gender norms through their initiatives on the ground in rural Honduras; to date, the organization has built over 11 secondary schools and provided over 500 youth scholarships in communities where the help is needed most.
+To date, Educate2Envision has built over 11 secondary schools and provided over 500 youth scholarships in communities where the help is needed most.